Chicken Little (2005 film): Plot

 When Fish pushes a button on the back of the hexagon, it flies into the sky, taking him with it.
-It turns out to be part of the camouflage of an invisible UFO piloted by two aliens.
+It turns out to be part of the camouflage of an invisible UFO piloted by two armored aliens.
 Chicken Little, Abby and Runt rescue Fish, and discover that the aliens are heading to Earth.
-The two aliens attack the group, chasing them through a cornfield.
+The aliens soon attack the group, chasing them through a cornfield.
 They rush back to the school, where Chicken Little rings the bell to warn everyone, but the aliens escape, leaving an orange alien child behind.
 No one believes the story of the alien invasion and Chicken Little's reputation is ruined again.
 The next morning, he and his friends discover the orange alien named Kirby, and minutes later, a fleet of alien ships descend on the town and start what appears to be an invasion.
 The invasion, however, is actually a misunderstanding, as the two aliens are looking for their lost child and attack only out of concern.
 As the aliens rampage throughout Oakey Oaks, supposedly vaporizing everything in their path, Chicken Little realizes he must return Kirby to his parents to save the planet.

 In the invasion, Buck, having regained his pride and trust in his son, defends him from the aliens until they get "vaporized."
 The aliens, however, are not actually vaporizing people but teleporting them aboard the UFO.
 It turns out the aliens were touring Earth and came across the town for its acorns.
-Their ship has broken camo panels that fell and hit Chicken Little on the head.
-After everything is explained, the apologetic aliens return everything to normal, and everyone is grateful for Chicken Little's efforts to save the town.
+Their ship has a broken camo panel that fell and hit Chicken Little on the head twice before.
+After everything is explained, the apologetic aliens return everything to normal before departing to space with Kirby, and everyone is grateful for Chicken Little's efforts to save the town.

-Another year later, Chicken Little, Buck, his friends and the citizens of Oakey Oaks watch an in-universe movie depicting a fanciful retelling of the events that transpired, portraying Chicken Little as an action hero named Ace.
+Another year later, Chicken Little, Buck, his friends and the citizens of Oakey Oaks watch an in-universe movie depicting a fanciful retelling of the events that transpired, portraying Chicken Little as an action hero also named "Ace".